Caching

 }

-Or via repositories.
+Or via a repository:

 public class NorthwindRepository : DbRepository<SqlConnection>